JohnM-Oduor/Todo-App-Project/README.md

 # Todo-App-Project
 The Todo App is a simple, responsive task management application built with HTML, CSS, and JavaScript.
 It uses localStorage to save tasks persistently, even after page reloads or browser closures.
-Users can add, edit, and delete tasks with ease.
+Users can add, edit, and delete tasks with ease.**This is the hyperlink for this project:https://task-manager-ap.netlify.app/**

 ## Introduction
 This project is a Todo App that demonstrates the use of localStorage in JavaScript to manage tasks.
 It allows users to: